Frequently Asked Questions

 How many students are accepted into the program?

-Once a year, we accept approximately 30-34 students to begin our graduate program in the Fall semester.
+Once a year, we accept approximately 30-34 students in both Jacksonville and Palm Coast to begin our graduate program in the Fall semester.

 Can I apply as a part-time student to this program?

 No. Currently only a full time track is available.
 You can view the course progression by clicking the "Curriculum" link on the left side of the screen.